Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 Every fact returned by the MCP server includes a _meta.data_quality block listing which checks passed.
 The set runs on every Parquet build before we publish.

-Quarterly periods must be strictly ordered.
-Catches mis-tagged fiscal periods that would corrupt time-series queries.
+A company cannot report two FY2024 income statements, and quarterly periods must be strictly ordered.
+Detects dirty XBRL submissions, amendment collisions, and mis-tagged fiscal periods that would corrupt time-series queries.

-Every restated value must trace back to its original via the same accession_id chain.
+Every restated value must trace back to its original via the accession_id chain.
 Orphan amendments are quarantined.

 Verify it yourself